A Markov Random Field model for Hypergraph-based Machine Learning: Hypergraph Structure Inference

-\textbf{Hypergraph structure construction.} Notably, without any constraints, $m_p=2^n$ which makes solving Eq.~(\ref{eq:loss}) extremely time-consuming.
-Moreover, based on (\ref{eq:opti}), the inferred probability of $\hate_i$ is inversely proportional to the maximum distance between the two nodes in it, which indicates that a hyperedge is more likely to be formed by nodes that are close to each other in the feature space.
-Hence, we propose to constrain the set of potential hyperedges in $\hatH$ in a way similar to that in~\cite{kalofolias2017large}: \textit{for a given set $\K_L = \{k_1, k_2, \cdots, k_L\}$ that collects $L$ desired hyperedge sizes, each potential $k_l$-hyperedge is formed by a node with its $k_l-1$ nearest neighbours in the feature space.} By doing so, we constrain the number of potential hyperedges always not greater than $Ln$, and ensure that all the potential hyperedges consist of nodes with similar features.
-We then use this constrained set to compute $s^{\prime}_{\hate_{i}}$ and solve Eq.~(\ref{eq:loss}) based on Eq.~(\ref{eq:opti}).
-Once $\w^\star$ is obtained, we construct $\hH$ with the $m$ most likely hyperedges.
-The overall approach is summarised in Algortithm~\ref{al:gis}.
+\textbf{Hypergraph structure construction.} Without any constraints, $m_p=2^n$ which makes solving~\Cref{eq:loss} extremely time-consuming.
+To address this issue, we propose to constrain the set of potential hyperedges in $\mH^*$ in a way similar to that in~\cite{kalofolias2017large}: for a given list $\K_S = [k_1, k_2, \cdots, k_S]$ that collects $S$ desired hyperedge sizes in descending order, each potential $k_s$-hyperedge is formed by a node with its \textit{$k_s-1$ nearest neighbours} in the feature space.
+By doing so, we ensure that all the potential hyperedges consist of nodes with similar features.
+We then use this constrained set to solve~\Cref{eq:loss} based on Algorithm~\ref{eq:opti}.
+Finally, we construct $\mH^*$ with $\vw^\star$.
+Detailed steps of our approach are provided in Algorithm~\ref{al:gis}. \SetKwInput{KwLet}{Initialisation}